dotnet/docs/docs/machine-learning/resources/glossary.md

 ## Hyperparameter

 A parameter of a machine learning algorithm.
 Examples include the number of trees to learn in a decision forest or the step size in a gradient descent algorithm.
-Values of *Hyperparameters* are set before training the model and govern the process of finding the [model](#model).
+Values of *Hyperparameters* are set before training the model and govern the process of finding the parameters of the prediction function, for example, the comparison points in a decision tree or the weights in a linear regression model.
 For more information, see the [Hyperparameter](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)) article on Wikipedia.

 ## Label